 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

-The first time I breastfed I felt like I was supposed to know what I was doing.
 How in the heck would I know how to do something I had never done before?

 You may feel just as clueless when you begin your breastfeeding journey.